 In response to the COVID-19 pandemic, we have implemented additional safety and infection control measures at our Groceries for Our Neighbors food distribution program, which has significantly increased our operating costs.
-Since we no longer allow members of the public to enter the facility to collect groceries, we are more reliant on our staff and have had to engage more than double the number of volunteers to pack grocery bags and maintain a 6ft distance between recipients.
+Since we no longer allow members of the public to enter the facility to collect groceries, we are more reliant on our staff and have had to engage more than double the number of volunteers to pack grocery bags and maintain a safe distance between recipients.

-This program was founded during the 1992 L.A. riots, when a group of community members came together to address food insecurity.
+This program was founded during the 1992 L.A.
+Riots when a group of community members came together to address food insecurity.
 When the system failed them, they took care of each other.
 We continue this legacy by providing direct assistance to those in need and advocating for the health and well-being of our community.

 THANK YOU TO OUR DONORS AND COMMUNITY SUPPORTERS